 - What is the law on consent in Texas?

-- What is the statute of limitations for Aggravated Sexual Assault in Texas?
+- What is the statute of limitation for Aggravated Sexual Assault in Texas?

-- Can I get parole for an Aggravated Sexual Assault conviction?
+- Can you get probation for Aggravated Sexual Assault in Texas?

 Have you been charged with Aggravated Sexual Assault?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-What is the current Texas law regarding Aggravated Sexual Assault?
+What is the current Texas law about Aggravated Sexual Assault?

-The current Texas law defines the offense of Aggravated Sexual Assault in Penal Code Section §22.021 as follows:[1]
+Texas law currently defines the offense of Aggravated Sexual Assault in Penal Code Section §22.021 as follows:[1]

 (a) A person commits an offense: